MatteoRagni/cas-rb/README.md

 ##### Extremely complex

- * [ ] Implement the Risch algorithm for symbolic integrations
+ * [ ] Implement the Risch algorithms for symbolic integrations